DarkEnergyProcessor/livesim2_async/docs/How_To_Setup.md

 How To Start
 ============

-Live Simulator: 2 requires LOVE 11.0.
+Live Simulator: 2 v3.0 requires LOVE 0.10.0 or later.
 Most of the time this thing is already taken care by the distributed version, but you need to take this into account if you're under Linux.
+Some Linux distros only ship with 0.9.2!

+Live Simultor: 2 v4.0 recommends LOVE 11.3 or later.
+There are some consequences when using older version:

+* 11.0 - 11.2: Performance regression on some systems.

+* 0.10.2 and earlier: Deprecated, support may removed in the future.

 System Requirements
 -------------------